kundajelab/chipseq_pipeline/README_PIPELINE.md

 3) addpath

-If you just want to add something to your $PATH, use addpath instead of shcmd.
+If you just want to add something to your `$PATH`, use addpath instead of shcmd.
 It's much simpler.
 Use : or ; as a delimiter.

 ```
 addpath= ${HOME}/program1/bin:${HOME}/program1/bin:${HOME}/program2/bin:/usr/bin/test